 After four summers here, this has become something of a second home for us.
 We’ve been accepted into the community—not a difficult task, as the 2,500 Lopezians are notoriously friendly.
-The “Lopez Wave” is famous—it takes us a few days after arriving to remember to wave at everyone we pass on the bucolic country roads.
-And then it takes us several weeks to remember to stop waving at people once we leave the island.
-(Once off island, people think we’re weird if we wave.)
+The “Lopez Wave” is famous.
 The most common wave is simply to raise your index finger, but there are almost as many peace signs flashed on Lopez.

-Lopez is a small island—15 miles long and 8 miles wide—with a downtown approximately the size of a giant Wal-Mart.
-The resemblance ends there.
-There are no big box stores, no big anything, no chain stores, no fast food restaurants.
-Oh joy!!!
+Lopez is a small island—15 miles long and 8 miles wide.
+There are no big box stores, no chain stores, no fast food restaurants.
 This is our kind of place.

-Our days have been filled with Jr. Ranger’s programs, biking, hiking, kayaking, visits from family (our daughter and grandson live on nearby San Juan island), visits from Ashland friends, and reconnecting with Lopez friends.
-We also enjoyed a visit from fellow RV’ers and bloggers Nina and Paul, who were hosting on Orcas Island.
+Our days have been filled with Junior Ranger’s programs, biking, hiking, kayaking, visits from family, visits from Ashland friends, and reconnecting with Lopez friends.
+We also enjoyed a visit from fellow RVers and bloggers Nina and Paul, who were hosting on Orcas Island.
 For us, this is the quintessential summer vacation.
 Stay tuned for more Lopez adventures!

 A couple of things you should know if you plan to visit the San Juan Islands: